 All students are assigned a College Advisor by the College.
 Your College Advisor can provide personal support for you, or simply be a friendly form of contact while studying in Oxford.
 Kellogg College Advisors are usually Fellows or other postdoctoral members of College who in most cases will have knowledge relating to your programme’s broad subject area or at least be able to offer an insight into getting the most out of your course and Oxford more generally.

 Your College Advisor will be able to:

 - provide pastoral support, including on any health, personal or coping issues, and / or direct you to appropriate persons for assistance;

-- monitor your progress by discussing with you your University supervision reports and being available for consultation either in person, online, or by email;
+- monitor your progress by discussing your University supervision reports (GSR) with you and being available for consultation either in person, online, or by email;

 - discuss with you any problems or difficulties you may be experiencing in your department or faculty, and / or with your Supervisor;